On Penalty-based Bilevel Gradient Descent Method: Introduction

-Recently, bilevel optimization methods have also been studied in distributed learning \citep{tarzanagh2022fednest,lu2022decentralized,yang2022decentralized}, corset selection \citep{zhou2022probabilistic}, overparametrized setting \citep{vicol2022implicit}, multi-block min-max \citep{hu2022multi}, game theory \citep{arbel2022non} and several acceleration methods have been proposed \citep{huang2021enhanced,dagreou2022framework}.
+Recently, bilevel optimization methods have also been studied in composition optimization \citep{wang2017stochastic}, distributed learning \citep{tarzanagh2022fednest,lu2022decentralized,yang2022decentralized,chen2023decentralized}, corset selection \citep{zhou2022probabilistic}, overparametrized setting \citep{vicol2022implicit}, multi-block min-max \citep{hu2022multi}, and game theory \citep{arbel2022non}.
+Several acceleration methods have been proposed to improve the complexity \citep{khanduri2021near,yang2021provably,huang2021enhanced,dagreou2022framework}.
 The works \citep{liu2021value} and \citep{mehra2021penalty} propose penalty-based methods respectively with log-barrier and gradient norm penalty, and establish their asymptotic convergence.
-Another work \citep{gao2022value} develops a method based on the difference-of-convex algorithm.
+Other works \citep{gao2022value,ye2023difference} develop methods based on the difference-of-convex algorithm.
 In preparing our final version, a concurrent work \citep{chen2023bilevel} studies the bilevel problem with convex lower-level objectives and proposes a zeroth-order optimization method with finite-time convergence to the Goldstein stationary point.
 Another concurrent work \citep{lu2023first} proposes a penalty method for the bilevel problem with a convex lower-level objective $g(x,\cdot)$.
-It shows convergence to a weak $KKT$ point of the bilevel problem while does not study the relation between the bilevel problem and its penalized problem.
+It shows convergence to a weak Karush–Kuhn–Tucker (KKT) point of the bilevel problem while does not study the relation between the bilevel problem and its penalized problem.